meters-on-demand/cli/README.md

 - [ ] Detect included and used Fonts
   - Add-Type -AssemblyName PresentationCore
   - (New-Object -TypeName Windows.Media.GlyphTypeface -ArgumentList 'path\to\font').Win32FamilyNames.Values
+- [ ] Make -Version a string and use it instead of -PackageVersion

 # Credits